 With your beautiful cornicing in place, you’ll want to make sure it gets its time in the limelight.
 There are a few tricks you can use to draw the eyes up never-ending Victorian walls.
 Picture rails are a strip of moulding which usually sits level with the top of the windows in a room.
 Traditionally used to hang pictures from, they’re now a stylish design feature for period homes.
-They can be used to break up wall colours by adding another colour above it, painted in the same shade as the walls, or even in an accent colour.
+They can be used to break up wall colors by adding another color above it, painted in the same shade as the walls, or even in an accent color.
 However they’re painted, they instantly take your eyes skyward.
 Another great trick is to paint fitted or tall free-standing furniture in the same colour as the walls to create a continuous look straight up to the ceiling.

 7. Repair Original Flooring Where You Can

 Timeless hard wood flooring and Victorian homes go hand in hand.
 If you’ve got old carpet in your home, now’s the time to peel this back and take a look underneath.
 You might hit the jackpot and find flooring you can lovingly restore and if you’re really lucky you might find more ornate parquetry designs.
 Beautiful paired with a few cosy rugs, you can’t go wrong with classic wooden flooring.